 The choice of palette colour can be a deciding factor in your success.

-The image below shows the different optical effects that happens to the colours depending on the colour or tone of the palette they are placed on.
+The image below shows the different optical effects that happen to the colours depending on the colour or tone of the palette they are placed on.
 If you were working on a very dark painting – a black palette would be very useful as beginners have the tendency to never go dark enough when they first start painting.

-And when you see the raw umber on the white palette you can soon see why, the raw umber looks black.
+And when you see the raw umber on the white palette, you can soon see why – the raw umber looks black.

-For this painting tutorial I will be using the mid tone option.
-A sheet of perspex (3mm thick) that I have just laid on-top of the coloured ground canvas (raw umber & white).
+For this painting tutorial, I will be using the mid-tone option.
+A sheet of perspex (3mm thick) that I have just laid on top of the coloured ground canvas (raw umber & white).

-I have chosen a self portrait, as when you’re first starting you’re more forgiving of any mistakes on yourself.
+I have chosen a self-portrait, as when you’re first starting, you’re more forgiving of any mistakes on yourself.

 The key points to notice are:

-- a wide tonal range from the bright white of the t shirt to the dark black of the hair.
+- a wide tonal range from the bright white of the t-shirt to the dark black of the hair.

 - a single light source so you get a strong cast shadow this can help to create the illusion of depth and interest in your painting.